Jboghaert/proj-goto-1/README.md

 </div>

-# Description
+# Goal & Description
 Author: J. Boghaert

 Tutors: M. Hosner, G. Zardini

-Add Description & objective
 The goal of this project is to navigate a single Duckiebot within a predefined Duckietown lay-out from any starting point A to a randomly generated arrival point B. The Duckiebot is - with GOTO-1 - able to start driving and autonomously navigate through Duckietown in such way that it uses the existing infrastructure only, that it follows the shortest path possible and that it reaches the desired arrival point with an acceptable accuracy.
-This means that GOTO-1 uses existing, standard infrastructure as landmarks to locate itself within the city, and that it uses these landmarks as nodes to calculate the shortest path within the graph representing Duckietown.
+This means that GOTO-1 uses existing, standard infrastructure as landmarks to locate itself within the city, and that it uses these landmarks as nodes to calculate the shortest path within the Dijkstra graph representing Duckietown.

 The driving input - or nodes - to GOTO-1 are the intersection AT's, as these provide a reliable (a certain AT will never return another AT id) and robust way to locate the Duckiebot in the city.
 This firstly originated from the need to have a certain landmark - mapped within a predefined map - that could serve as a localization tool.
-These then become - by extension - also the nodes for the subsequent path planning, as the predefined map would need to have all AT's mapped in order to allow localization from all possible starting points within the map.
+These then become - by extension - also the nodes for the subsequent path planning, as the predefined map would already need to have all AT's mapped in order to allow localization from all possible starting points within the map.
+Also, using the AT's satisfies the constraint of not making U-turns within Duckietown.
 As a result, at each intersection an AT is read out and benchmarked/validated against the generated sequence of nodes composing the shortest path (note: the red stoplines at intersections could provide the trigger function for turn commands as well, but these proved to be less reliable during testing within the `indefinite_navigation` framework.)
 The in parallel to the node sequence generated sequence of turn commands then publishes the turn command to the `unicorn_intersection` node, which is responsible for the execution of intersection navigation and control.
-Once the final AT is encountered
+Once the final AT is encountered, the final turn command is passed and a state feedback loop takes over to go the last mile to the desired arrival point B. It passes a stop command once the distance from the last intersection (in number of midline stripes) is met.

 # Content & pipeline structure